Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Introduction

-A direct and natural method to evolve neural network architecture is to pre-define a large number of network architectures as the search space and search the architectures in this space~\cite{zela2018towards}.
-For example, the number of filters in a single convolutional layer CNN is identified by training and evaluating a large number of CNN configurations with various pre-determined number of filters.
-Unfortunately, training many different model configurations is extremely time-consuming~\cite{baker2017accelerating}.
-In contrast, random CNN with untrained, stochastic filters can be considered as an alternative option.
-It is suggested that stochastic filters which are iteratively generated to one convolutional layer after another can perform as well as trained filters for image representation inverting, texture synthesis and style transfer~\cite{he2016powerful}.
-The authors built a stacked random weight VGG in that for each layer they sampled several sets of weights in Gaussian distribution, selected one set of weights with the lowest inverting loss, and fixed the weights of each layer in forward order.
-Also, audio texture produced by trained one-dimensional CNN is found inferior to those produced by a random CNN~\cite{antognini2019audio}.
-Yu et al.\cite{yu2019impact} further show that the precision of a CNN with random filters are close to a CNN of same architecture but with trained filters in three scenarios of time series forecasting.
-However, despite that random CNN is comparable to pre-trained CNN in some deep learning tasks, it is still hard to model the time series steadily with theoretical guarantee.
+In contrast, random CNN with untrained stochastic filters can be considered as an alternative option.
+It is suggested that stochastic filters that are iteratively generated to one convolutional layer after another can perform as well as trained filters for image representation inverting, texture synthesis, and style transfer~\cite{he2016powerful}.
+The authors built a CNN architecture called VGG~\footnote{{https://www.robots.ox.ac.uk/~vgg/research/very\_deep/}} with a stacked random strategy.
+For each layer they sampled several sets of weights in Gaussian distribution, selected one set of weights with the lowest inverting loss, and fixed the weights of each layer in forwarding order.
+Another try in audio identification showed that audio texture produced by trained one-dimensional CNN was found inferior to those produced by a random CNN~\cite{antognini2019audio}.
+Yu et al.\cite{yu2019impact} further showed that the precision of a CNN with random filters is close to a CNN of the same architecture but with trained filters in three scenarios of time series forecasting.
+Despite that random CNN is comparable to pre-trained CNN in some deep learning tasks, however, it is still hard to model the time series steadily due to the inner stochasticity.